teamhollow/teamhollow.net/README.md

 #### 4) Set up the workspace

 Navigate to the root of the directory and type: `bundle install`
-This should install all the package needed for development.
+This should install all the packages needed for development.

 **Do not commit the modified Gemfile after this finishes** ***unless a gem needs to be updated!*** **Lachney will usually take care of that if that is the case.**